 The DROP account balance will continue to accrue for a maximum period of 72 months.
 Upon retirement, the member's pension benefit will be recalculated to include any additional benefit service accrued for unused sick leave and major medical leave.
 If the member completes at least two years of service after entering DROP, their pension benefit will include any retroactive COLAs accrued during the DROP period.

-The following payment options are available for distribution of DROP account balances:
+Effective September 2022, the following payment options are available for distribution of DROP account balances upon retirement: